-The quantitative disclosures are made on the basis of consolidated audited financial statements of the bank and its subsidiaries as at and for the year ended December 31, 2016.
+The quantitative disclosures are made on the basis of consolidated financial statements (provisional) of the bank and its subsidiaries as at and for the year ended December 31, 2018.
 The consolidated financial statements have been prepared in accordance with Bangladesh Accounting Standard-27 "Consolidated and Separate Financial Statements".

-The consolidated financial statements are prepared to a common financial year ended 31 December 2016.
+The consolidated financial statements are prepared to a common financial year ended 31 December 2018.